 All education majors will be required to complete practicum hours in K-12 classrooms.
 These practicums are designed to help students gain valuable field experience before they enter their final phase of the program, which is student teaching.
 ALL EDUCATION MAJORS MUST OBTAIN AN IVP FINGERPRINT CLEARANCE CARD BEFORE TAKING COURSES REQUIRING A PRACTICUM.
-For instructions on how to apply for an IVP card, click on one of the following links: How to Obtain Your IVP - Out-Of-State Process.
+For instructions on how to apply for an IVP card, click on one of the following links: How to Obtain Your IVP or How to Obtain Your IVP - Out-Of-State Process.